 This plan will influence the new Local Plan, the South East Dorset Green Infrastructure Plan and dovetail with the Government’s 25-year environmental plan.
 The new unitary authority will deliver a service to c.450,000 people, working across parks and nature reserves, covering over 2,500 hectares of land.

-To date we've been auditing our parks and open spaces across Bournemouth, Christchurch and Poole to know exactly what's in our parks- this is approximately 300 spaces so it's keeping us busy!
-We're also out to tender for our Green Infrastructure strategy consultant and will look to start this element of the project in autumn 2020.
+To date we've been auditing our parks and open spaces across Bournemouth, Christchurch and Poole to know exactly what's in our parks- this is over 450 open spaces so it's keeping us busy!
+We're working with Chris Blandford Associates to develop the strategy and are on-track to deliver this new strategy by autumn 2021.

 Trading and commercial opportunities